-TUCSON, Ariz. - Grand Canyon turned in a strong performance Saturday at the Desert Heat Classic, highlighted by personal bests and nationally ranked marks across multiple event groups.
+TUCSON, Ariz. – Grand Canyon turned in a strong performance Saturday at the Desert Heat Classic, highlighted by personal bests and nationally ranked marks across multiple event groups in the team's final reguar-season meet.

-On the track, senior Miguel Rosario led the men's sprint group with a 10.32 in the 100 meters, while junior
+On the track, GCU senior Miguel Rosario led the sprint group with a time of 10.32 seconds in the 100-meter sprint, while junior teammate

-Ben Stratman delivered one of the top performances of the day with a season-best 46.29, with this time Stratman finished in the top 10.
+Ben Stratman delivered one of the top performances of the day with a season-best 46.29 to finish in the top 10.

 Graduate

-Taliyah Booker added a standout effort on the women's side, running a school record 52.77 in the 400 meters.
+Taliyah Booker added a standout effort on the women's side with a GCU record of 52.77 in the 400.

 The Lopes also turned in a strong showing in the relays, with the women's 4x100 team placing second with a season-best 43.90 ranking among the top times in Division I this season.
 Senior